link1900/agra-ranker/README.md

 - (DONE) fix the top menu so that it looks nice in firefox and has highlighting
 - (DONE) force https and piggy back on heroku certs
 - (DONE) make the login screen work with lastpass and normal auto complete
-- Move table to a directive
+- (DONE) Move table to a directive
 - fix sire selector to always get all results or do inactive paging
-- fix offspring table to be actual table
+- (DONE) fix offspring table to be actual table
-- Move upload to a directive
 - Clean up the server loader.
 Remove all front end templating.

 ### Races
 - list races
+- create race (no placings)
+- view race
+- edit race
+- race csv import (simple)

+### Placings
+- interactive drag and drop of text fields for placing creation on race screen (with rug pictures)
+- races / placings listed on the greyhound view
+- edit placing from greyhound view
-- list a race calendar
+- edit placing from race view
-- update when greyhound is deleted
+- delete placing when greyhound is deleted
-- update greyhound when race is deleted
+- delete placing when race is deleted

-- race csv import
+### Refactor Cleanups 2
+- Move upload to a directive

-### Rankings
+### Rules & Rankings
 - design rules and ranking storage
+- add the rules page (lists the ranking rules)
 - list ranking
 - update when greyhound is deleted
 - update when race is deleted